Go to page content

 Sign up for a class and groove your way to a more sociable you!

-Step out of your comfort zone and try something for the first time!
+Step out of your comfort zone and try something for the first time.
 Learning alongside others with shared interests will open the doors to developing social skills and creating new bonds.

 Say yes more often.